 - FDI Inflow:

-Bulgaria’s economic freedom score is 70.4, making its economy the 35th freest in the 2021 Index.
-Its overall score has increased by 0.2 point, primarily because of an improvement in the tax burden score.
+Bulgaria’s economic freedom score is 71.0, making its economy the 29th freest in the 2022 Index.
 Bulgaria is ranked 20th among 45 countries in the Europe region, and its overall score is above the regional and world averages.

-IMPACT OF COVID-19: As of December 1, 2020, 4,188 deaths had been attributed to the pandemic in Bulgaria, and the government’s response to the crisis ranked 83rd among the countries included in this Index in terms of its stringency.
+IMPACT OF COVID-19: As of December 1, 2021, 28,542 deaths had been attributed to the pandemic in Bulgaria, and the government’s response to the crisis ranked 83rd among the countries included in this Index in terms of its stringency.
 The economy contracted by 3.8 percent in 2020.

 Communist domination of the former People’s Republic of Bulgaria ended in 1990.
 The country joined NATO in 2004 and the European Union in 2007.
 Corruption plagues both the nation and the government.
 In 2021, after many months of political wrangling and two inconclusive parliamentary elections, Kiril Petkov and his new centrist, anti-graft We Continue the Change political party was the upset winner of the November election.
 Petkov formed a coalition government in December 2021.
 Pro-Russian independent Rumen Radev won the largely ceremonial presidency in 2016.
 Tourism, information technology and telecommunications, agriculture, pharmaceuticals, and textiles are leading industries.
 Bulgaria remains outside the Schengen Area, but recent steps have brought it closer to qualifying for membership in the eurozone.
-Heavily dependent on Russian gas, Bulgaria is seeking a link to the new Turkish Stream pipeline.

-Despite a generally supportive legal and regulatory framework, property rights are protected by domestic laws and EU directives, but internal regulatory impediments, prosecutorial interventions, and inconsistent jurisprudence weaken enforcement.
+Private real property rights are protected by domestic laws and EU directives, but internal regulatory impediments, prosecutorial interventions, and inconsistent jurisprudence weaken enforcement.
 The judiciary remains one of Bulgaria’s least trusted institutions, and allegations of nepotism, corruption, and undue political and business influence are widespread.
 Higher-level corruption, particularly in public procurement and the use of EU funds, is likewise widespread.

-The individual income and corporate tax rates are a flat 10 percent.
+Both the individual income and corporate tax rates are a flat 10 percent.
 Other taxes include value-added and estate taxes.
-The overall tax burden equals 20.2 percent of total domestic income.
-Government spending has amounted to 34.3 percent of total output (GDP) over the past three years, and budget deficits have averaged 0.01 percent of GDP.
-Public debt is equivalent to 20.4 percent of GDP.
+The overall tax burden equals 20.3 percent of total domestic income.
+Government spending has amounted to 36.3 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.3 percent of GDP.
+Public debt is equivalent to 23.8 percent of GDP.

-As a member of the EU, Bulgaria has 45 preferential trade agreements in force.
-The trade-weighted average tariff rate (common among EU members) is 3 percent, with 639 EU-mandated nontariff measures in force.
+As a member of the EU, Bulgaria has 46 preferential trade agreements in force.
+The trade-weighted average tariff rate (common among EU members) is 2.9 percent with 640 EU-mandated nontariff measures in force.
 Bulgaria has an additional 116 country-specific nontariff barriers.
-Generally, foreign and domestic investors are treated equally under the law.
-Several measures to support financial-sector liquidity were introduced in 2020.
+In general, foreign and domestic investors are treated equally.
+Privatization of state-owned banks is complete, and foreign banks account over 70 percent of total assets.